cpacker/MemGPT/docs/lmstudio.md

 !!! warning "Important LM Studio settings"

-    Make sure that "context length" is set (inside LM Studio's "Model Configuration" panel) to the max context length of the model you're using (e.g. 8000 for Mistral 7B variants).
+    **Context length**: Make sure that "context length" (`n_ctx`) is set (in "Model initialization" on the right hand side "Server Model Settings" panel) to the max context length of the model you're using (e.g. 8000 for Mistral 7B variants).

-    If you see "Prompt Formatting" (inside LM Studio's "Server Options" panel), turn it **OFF**.
+    **Automatic Prompt Formatting = OFF**: If you see "Automatic Prompt Formatting" inside LM Studio's "Server Options" panel (on the left side), turn it **OFF**.
 Leaving it **ON** will break MemGPT.

+    **Context Overflow Policy = Stop at limit**: If you see "Context Overflow Policy" inside LM Studio's "Tools" panel on the right side (below "Server Model Settings"), set it to **Stop at limit**.
+The default setting "Keep the system prompt ... truncate middle" will break MemGPT.

 ![image](https://github.com/cpacker/MemGPT/assets/5475622/74fd5e4d-a549-482d-b9f5-44b1829f41a8)